Doctor Doom: Powers and abilities

 As the absolute monarch of Latveria, Doctor Doom rules the country with an iron fist and has frequently used his political power for his own personal benefit.
 Doom has reshaped the country in his own image, renaming both the capital city Hassenstadt and Castle Sabbat to Doomstadt and Castle Doom respectively.
 Doom frequently monitors the citizens of Latveria from Castle Doom and uses his Doombots to maintain order within his nation.
 Despite his infamous reputation as a supervillain, Doom has diplomatic immunity – allowing him to escape legal prosecution for most of his crimes he commits outside of Latveria.
 Doom also has total control of the nation's natural and technological resources, along with its manpower, economy, and military.
-Though from the outside it seems tyrannical, it seems the Latverian people really do adore Doom, as shown with two of his apprentices, Zora Vukovic, (aka, Victorious) and Kristoff Vernard.
-He is also known to harbor fugitive supervillains within Latveria as means of protecting them from prosecution, although he only does this for villains who play a part in his schemes.
-After renouncing his rulership, it is likely he lost this status.
+Though from the outside it seems tyrannical, it appears that the Latverian people adore Doom, as exemplified by two of his apprentices, Zora Vukovic, (aka, Victorious) and Kristoff Vernard.
+Latveria has been given different locations in Central and Eastern Europe in different stories, initially in the Alps, later in the Banat region; the 2024 Marvel Encyclopedia describes it as located in the Balkans.

+Doom's portrayal shifted repeatedly over the two decades after his debut to track American attitudes toward its own foreign policy.
+Hibbett suggests that Doom's leadership of Latveria represents US perceptions of Stalinism; the Fantastic Four stories of the 1960s depict Latveria as incapable of functioning without Doom, and his dictatorship as somewhat benevolent for them.
+In some stories, Doom's dictatorship functions independently and hence serves a project of anti-Communism.

+Neal Curtis, using the political philosophy of Carl Schmitt and Giorgio Agamben, argues that Doom's authority in Battleworld depends on maintaining a permanent, partly manufactured state of emergency.
+Curtis reads Doom's harshest punishments of the Fantastic Four as a sovereign using banishment to define who belongs inside his order and who does not, and notes that Doom's godlike authority ultimately depends on Molecule Man whose power he has simply borrowed.

+Writer Ryan North described One World Under Doom as dramatizing "the dangerous anti-democratic fantasy" of a single perfect ruler capable of fixing everything, arguing that "in one sense, this is a story of a fascist leader trying to take things over, and succeeding in doing that".
+He characterized Doom's own reasoning as: "Yes, OK, yes, that is fascism.
+But when I'm doing it, it's not fascism, it's the actual best guy doing it, so it's fine".